darius/cant/README.md

 In the short term, I wanted a Scheme that didn't often make me miss Python.
-(I was a Schemer before, and it never seemed right that Python didn't only have more libraries but often greater concision.)
+(I was a Schemer before, and it never seemed right that Python had not only more libraries but often greater concision.)
 This much is kind of done, I'd say, except for imperative-style code.

 In the longer term I'd like to support a Smalltalky programming